 Looking at the best cars across these two metrics will then allow us to infer what the best overall car might be for GTA 5.
 The following results come from the very detailed and scientific car testing I carried out on this YouTube channel.
 Check out these lap times and top speeds docs for an overview of my methodology.

-This article has also been updated in March 2018 to be correct as of the Doomsday Heist DLC, and only focuses on the raceable Supercars class.
+This article has also been updated in September 2018 to be correct as of the After Hours DLC, and only focuses on the raceable Supercars class.
 The only notable exceptions from doing this are the Rocket Voltic and Vigilante, and the Pariah from the Sports class.
 If you're interested in the performance of those or future cars, vehicles from other classes, or what's below sixth place in Supers check out these videos covering lap times and top speeds.

 6th: Pegassi Zentorno—1:00.960